Driante/RandomCompressedCoding/papers/Resume.md

 - [ ] Multiscale problem
 - [ ] Decoder
-- [ ] Random moving objects: start to think a project
+- [x] Random moving objects: start to think a project
-- [ ] Smooth pursuit?
+- [ ] Write a table of comparison between different approaches of coding w tuning curves